 I certainly did, and from a young age.
-Granted that I come from a long line of entrepreneurial people, my great grandfather was a cattle trader and wildcatter.
-My grandfather and father were in the oil and gas industry and I have been involved in everything from oil & gas to manufacturing, real estate and skin care.
+Granted that I come from a long line of entrepreneurial people: my great grandfather was a cattle trader and wildcatter.
+My grandfather and father were in the oil and gas industry and I have been involved in everything from oil and gas to manufacturing, real estate and skin care.
 In short, I have been a serial entrepreneur for the past 35 years.
-And in that time, I have both made and lost millions of dollars, managed hundreds of employees, suffered from anxiety, depression, insomnia, stress and other health issues.
+And in that time, I have both made and lost millions of dollars, managed hundreds of employees, and suffered from anxiety, depression, insomnia, stress, and other health issues.

 Table of Contents

 When I talk to people about entrepreneurship and how to become an entrepreneur, there are some common misconceptions that always arise.

 They are almost always based on stereotypes that have seeped into the culture over time.
 We see them in movies, television, and even from entrepreneurs themselves.
 But like all stereotypes, they are overgeneralizations that don’t allow us to see the true, in-depth picture of the entrepreneur.
 So, here are the most common myths I hear about entrepreneurs.